What Is 1:50 Leverage? A Full View On Risk

 The margin requirement for trading with 1:50 leverage is 2% and does not change even when you change the position size.

-Before thinking about 50x leverage, you need one thing clear: position size grows faster than judgment.
+One thing matters before considering 50x leverage: position size grows faster than judgment.
 That’s the real risk.

 Leverage doesn’t change your skill.
 It only magnifies your exposure.